 - In Japan the children and parent’s are held accountable for the child’s educational success not just the teacher.
 I have always believed it should be a group effort so it is refreshing when the sole responsibility is not placed only on the teacher.
 I have heard stories of high school children falling asleep in lessons and been left to do so.
 Luckily that never happened to me but I like the idea that as the children get older, if they miss the lesson, it is their responsibility to catch up.

 - Maths is a subject held in very high regard in Japan.
-If you are teaching in an international school where you will be teaching maths, be prepared to be teaching two years or even more above the expected age range but with big gaps in their reasoning skills.
-The Japanese curriculum, especially what they are taught at Juku, is very much rote learning so you will find the children can use even the most complicated strategies with great accuracy but throw in a problem solving question and you may be faced with many blank expressions.
+If you are teaching in an international school where you will be teaching maths, be prepared to be teaching two years or even more above the expected age range but can have big gaps in their reasoning skills if they have been going to Juku from an early age.
+The curriculum there is very much rote learning so you will find the children can use even the most complicated strategies with great accuracy but throw in a problem solving question and you may be faced with many blank expressions.

 - In every Japanese classroom there is a clear social hierarchy.
 When you know the class well enough, you will start to see there is a Queen Bee or King Pin and there will always be one if not both.
 In the six years I taught in Japan across three different age ranges, there has always been one.
 If the child at the top of the chain, is a good student then you are in for an amazing year but if they are not then you may have your work cut out for you.
 Your relationship with them is also important making sure they respect the teacher, student relationship boundaries.